 Starting in June, my water started turning off at around noon every day.
 A couple of days throughout the summer, in a pleasant turn of events, it would work until about three in the afternoon.
 I never realized how much my life revolves around water until now.
 I naïvely thought it wouldn’t affect me much.
 I quickly learned I had to start collecting water so I wouldn’t end up with a sink full of dishes or wanting to bathe with no water.

-I know there are countless villages in Morocco and throughout the world that don’t have healthy running water at all.
+I know there are countless communities throughout the world without healthy running water at all.
 I’m lucky to have sufficiently easy access to water.
 I don’t even have to leave my house to collect water in the morning, and I support rationing water for the wellbeing and sustainability of the community.
 It’s just the first time I’ve ever been deprived, even in this small way, of this necessity.
-Sometimes I just turn on the water in the middle of the afternoon, hoping a miracle brought it back, because I’m sick of washing the dishes out of a huge five liter bottle.
+Sometimes I just turn on the water in the middle of the afternoon, hoping a miracle brought it back, because I’m sick of washing the dishes out of a huge five-liter bottle.

 Living alone makes it much easier to handle as well.
 When I had company stay with me for a week, the two of us used way more than double the water.
 Caring for a family in these conditions, which many of my neighbors do, makes my situation seem like a walk in the park.
 I’m glad I have enough access to water in my home, and I admire the dedication and strength with which those without this right protect their families and themselves.